 All ISO management system standards are subject to a regular review under the rules by which they are written.
-Following a substantial user survey the committee decided that a review was appropriate and created the following objectives to maintain its relevance in today's market place:
+Following a substantial user survey the ISO 9001 committee decided that a review was appropriate to maintain its relevance in today's market place.
+The new standards will help you to:

-- Integrate with other management systems - Provide an integrated approach to organizational management - Provide a consistent foundation for the next 10 vears - Reflect the increasingly complex environments in which organizations' operate - Ensure the new standard reflects the needs of all potential user groups - Enhance an organization's ability to satisfy its customers
+- Ensure inclusion to the Online Aerospace Supplier Information System (OASIS) database - Integrate with other management systems - Provide an integrated approach to organizational management - Reflect the increasingly complex international environment in which organizations operate in this industry - Ensure the new standard reflects the needs of all potential user groups - Enhance an organization's ability to satisfy its customers and continually improve

 NB.
-This transition guide is designed to be read in conjunction with the latest available version of ISO 9001 - Quality Management Systems - Requirements with guidance for use.
-It does not contain the complete content of the standard and should not be regarded as a primary source of reference in place of the published standard itself.
+This transition guide is designed to be read in conjunction with the 2016 versions of EN9100/9110/9120- Quality Management Systems: Requirements, which are due to be published toward the end of 2016.
+It does not contain the complete content of the standards and should not be regarded as a primary source of reference in place of the published standards.of reference in place of the published standard itself.

-What's in the new standard and what are the benefits for organizations?
+What's in the new standards and what are the benefits for organizations?

 ISO 9001 is the world's most recognized management system standard and is used by over a million organizations across the world.
 The new version has been written to maintain its relevance in today's marketplace and to continue to offer organizations improved performance and business benefits.
+The revised AS/EN 9100 series of standards build on this revision to add clarity and enhance ease of use while addressing industry and stakeholder needs.